AdobeDocs/advertising.en/help/search-social-commerce/tracking/conversion-tracking-analytics.md

 1. In [!DNL Analytics], your Search, Social, & Commerce implementation team modifies the following configuration settings for each report suite:

-   * The expiration for the `ef_id` eVar is changed to match the advertiser's click lookback window for Adobe Advertising.
+   * The expiration for the `ef_id` [!DNL eVar] is changed to match the advertiser's click lookback window for Adobe Advertising.

    * The Adobe Advertising user ID.